In this lesson, we’ll cover everything you need to know about Korean conjugation.

 We’ve added 저는 (“I”) as the subject, and then conjugated 가다 (to go).

 However, unlike in any other language, Korean grammar takes conjugation to another level.
-Korean conjugation isn’t limited to verbs.
+Conjugations in Korean aren’t limited to verbs.
 Other parts of speech such as adjectives can be conjugated.

 Are Korean conjugation rules different for verbs and adjectives?